takuma-takahashi/development/README.md

 # development
-This repository is to programing for me.
+This repository is to practice programing for me.